minimindgames/meta-minimindgames/README.md

 I'm planning to use HTTP just to send commands to Webbox, such as to start a music playlist, and an HTTP server with CGI support could indeed run server side scripts on HTTP requests.

 However, I want more like full control over Webbox instead of full features http server, so I'm build HTTP server from scratch.
 You can find HTTP server code in "webbox_http.c" to get started with your experiments.
 It's a very simple HTTP server code that listens for client connections, hosts Webbox HTML based UI and handles incoming HTTP request.

+Webbox image starts HTTP server listening on port :80 so you can connect to it with any browser, or simply use address `localhost` on Webbox's browser.

 ## Firewall